-- 1. A macroeconomic scenario considering a worldwide pandemic affecting the Eurozone economy; - 2.
-An idiosyncratic crisis within our Mother Company RBC; - 3.
-An Idiosyncratic scenario considering the combined impact of a series of risk events that originate from climate change and the associated risk factors. - 4.
-An Idiosyncratic IT & Cyber Risk scenario considering a malware infection; - 5.
-A scenario combining a macroeconomic scenario (worldwide pandemic) affecting the Eurozone economy and an idiosyncratic crisis within RBC.
+- 1. A macroeconomic scenario considering a worldwide pandemic affecting the Eurozone economy on the one hand, and potential impacts from the Russia/Ukraine conflict on the other; - 2.
+An idiosyncratic crisis within RBCIS Bank's mother company RBC Group; - 3.
+An idiosyncratic scenario considering the combined impact of a series of risk events that originate from climate change and the associated risk factors; - 4.
+An idiosyncratic IT & Cyber Risk scenario considering a malware infection; - 5.
+A scenario combining a macroeconomic scenario (worldwide pandemic and Russia/Ukraine conflict) affecting the Eurozone economy and an idiosyncratic crisis within RBC Group.

-Scenario 4 is the worst case scenario that prompts the most punitive impacts.
+Scenario 5 is the worst case scenario that prompts the most punitive impacts.
 While some of the resulting capital ratios may breach internal limits under a stressed context deriving from the macroeconomic systemic scenario, RBCIS Bank demonstrates to be equipped with the appropriate management actions to address the breach, and recover above the internal minimum thresholds identified in the Risk Appetite in a swift manner.
-It should be noted that the RP enabling Authorized Management to manage a crisis which would threatens capital or liquidity adequacy, as well as viability, has been reviewed in Q4 2021.
+It should be noted that the Recovery Plan enabling Authorized Management to manage a crisis which would threatens capital or liquidity adequacy, as well as viability, has been reviewed in Q4 2022.

-This RP, which has been tested under severe stress conditions, confirmed that the recovery measures defined in the plan would actually allow restoring the capital and liquidity situation of RBCIS Bank, which would subsequently be able to operate sustainably and viably.
+This Recovery Plan, which has been tested under severe stress conditions, confirmed that the recovery measures defined in the plan would allow restoring the capital and liquidity situation of RBCIS Bank, which would subsequently be able to operate sustainably and viably.

-The Authorized Management is therefore satisfied that the bank's available capital is adequate to cover its future business requirements.
+The Authorized Management is therefore satisfied that the Bank's available capital is adequate to cover its future business requirements.